saasquatch/mobile-sdk-objectivec-cocoapod/README.md

 For a detailed description of the `Saasquatch` class and it's public methods, please visit the API level docs (TODO: LINK THE DOCS).

-For a reference of the fields available in `userInfo` please visit the Referral SaaSquatch REST API docs (TODO: LINK THE REST API DOCS)
+For a reference of the fields available in `userInfo` please visit the [SaaSquatch Docs](http://docs.referralsaasquatch.com/api/methods/ "Referral SaaSquatch REST API docs"),